Michigan School of Psychology

 - 1 ABA Certificate students

-MSP does not discriminate on the basis of race, ethnicity, culture, religion, gender, age, gender identity, socio-economic status, national origin, language, sexual orientation, veteran status, genetic information or ability status in recruiting and admitting students, hiring employees or in operating any of its programs.
+MSP does not discriminate on the basis of race, color, ethnicity, culture, religion, sex, marital status, height, weight, arrest record, age, gender identity, socioeconomic status, national origin, language, sexual orientation, veteran status, genetic information or ability status in recruiting and admitting students, hiring employees, or in operating any of its programs.

 Accommodations and services are available to all students who meet criteria requirements of the Americans with Disability Act (ADA).
 Notifying MSP of a disability is optional and confidential.
 Students must provide medical or other diagnostic documentation that confirms a recognized impairment and recommendations for the specific accommodations needed.
 Please contact the Registrar for more information.